GeoinformationSystems/MetadataFromGeodata/README.md

 - `descriptionAsciiColNameDefine = thematic/temporal` gives the description whether columns in asciiColNameDefine are of thematic or temporal type.
 The order of asciiColNameDefine and descriptionAsciiColNameDefine must be given accordingly.
 - `asciiColNameIgnore = columnName` indicates a column to be ignored.
 Multiple entries with asciiColNameIgnore are possible.
+- `postgresUse = true/false` if true, a postgresql database is used to derive data quality elements from csv content -> faster and for larger files the only useful decision
+- `postgresHostname = 127.0.0.1` hostname for postgresql database
+- `postgresDatabase = databaseName` name of postgres database
+- `postgresUser = userName` name of postgres user
+- `postgresPasswd =` password for postgres user (can be left empty if login equals postgres user)

 ## Structure